What is HIV?

 There is no cure for HIV, however, there are treatments to help manage the virus in the body.
 Once detected, there are treatments that can manage and control the virus.
 Being aware of the HIV diagnosis, monitoring the virus within the body and adhering to anti-viral medications will greatly reduce the chance of further damage to the immune system.
 If left undetected HIV can lead to serious illness and this is why it is so important to test regularly and know your HIV status.

-When fucking, using condoms and water based lube is the most effective way of preventing HIV transmission.
+Using condoms and water based lube when having sex is the most effective way of preventing HIV transmission.

 Recent research has proved that PEP, PrEP and TasP are also highly effective ways of stopping HIV transmission.

-When sucking dick, the risks of HIV transmission are very low, as the skin inside the mouth is quite thick and saliva contains antibodies that neutralises and deactivates the virus.
-It is wise to avoid swallowing or getting cum in your mouth if you have any recent dental work or any cuts or sores in your mouth as this allows direct access to your bloodstream.
-Vigorous brushing or flossing can also make your gums bleed exposing you to a potential risk, so keep this in mind when getting ready for a hot hook up.
-If your partner cums in your mouth it does increase the risk of HIV, because HIV is in cum (it's in precum too, but in much lower amounts).
+The risks of HIV transmission through oral sex are very low, as the skin inside the mouth is quite thick and saliva contains antibodies that neutralises and deactivates the virus.
+It is wise to avoid swallowing or getting semen in your mouth if you have any recent dental work or any cuts or sores in your mouth as this allows direct access to your bloodstream.
+Vigorous brushing or flossing can also make your gums bleed exposing you to a potential risk, so keep this in mind when getting ready for a hook up.
+If your partner ejaculates in your mouth it does increase the risk of HIV, because HIV is in semen (it's in precum too, but in much lower amounts).
 The risk is still extremely low, but you should spit or swallow quickly.
-Stomach acid and enzymes in the esophagus kill HIV, so it’s the length of time the cum is in your mouth that’s the risky part.
+Stomach acid and enzymes in the oesophagus kill HIV, so it’s the length of time the semen is in your mouth that’s the risky part.

 You can read more about other methods of HIV prevention in the Health and Well Being section on PEP, PrEP and TasP